All Episodes

 Giving the worst criminal or terrorist the most dignity during captivity shows why we should not be feared as a nation and is the best antidote to terrorism.

-So this professor, who is teaching your kids at New York University, actually believes that giving the worst criminal or terrorist the most dignity during captivity is the best thing we can do to show what a great nation we are.
+So this professor who is teaching your kids at New York University actually believes that giving the worst criminal or terrorist the most dignity during captivity is the best thing we can do to show what a great nation we are.

-How would how would that have helped us defeat Mussolini, for those of you who have heard about him?
+For those of you who have heard about that, how would that have helped us defeat Mussolini, for those of you who have heard about him?

 How?